Why You Shouldn’t Let AI Write Your Book (But Should Still Use It)

 And more things that I extensively described in detail here.

-Instead of fearing that AI will render your work irrelevant, think about how you can utilize it to become better.
-And if you’re looking for a “get rich fast” scheme—you’re on the wrong blog!
+So instead of fearing that AI will render your work irrelevant, think about how you can utilize it to become better.
+And if you’re looking for a “get rich fast” scheme—you’re in the wrong profession!

 Comments